EngineerMel/Reimbursement-System/README.md

     ```

 # Stretch Goals
-These are not part of the core requirements but are things that could be worked on once the core requirements are done.
   * Password Hashing
-  * Paging ans Sorting endpoints: [Reference For How](https://docs.microsoft.com/en-us/azure/architecture/best-practices/api-design#filter-and-paginate-data)
+  * Paging ans Sorting endpoints:
   * Using JSON Web Tokens (JWTs) instead of Session Storage
   * Being able to submit receipts.
 (I would recommend using AWS S3 buckets for this but if you do be cautious of including AWS Access Keys in your application)